waynerv/github-markdown-toc/README.md

 #### Add a title to the generated TOC

 This option is not very common, because in many cases, people write Markdown documents according to different specifications or their own habits.
 But if you need, you can add `-t` or `--title` options when executing commands.
-This will add a level 2 title called `Table of contens` to the generated **TOC**, as follows:
+This will add a level 2 header called `Table of contens` to the generated **TOC**, as follows:

 ```bash
 $ gfm-toc examples/Mastering_Markdown.md -o -s 2 -e 3 -t